febpkola/assessment-quality-engineer/frontend/README-E2E.md

 - Login

 ### Minimum requirement:
-Demonstrate (through code etc) how you have managed to fulfill the E2E testing requirement.
+Demonstrate (through code, tool suite etc) how you have managed to fulfill the E2E testing requirement.
+Any Postman/SoapUI project needs to be included your delivery project with details of how you have done it.

 ### Desirable requirement:
 Demonstrate automation using a test framework like [Selenium](https://www.selenium.dev/), [CodeceptJS](https://codecept.io/), [TestCafe](https://testcafe.io/) or other framework, to showcase your understanding of using frameworks to test UIs